department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli.md

 #### How to change your beneficiaries—or to reduce, turn down, or restore SGLI coverage

-**If you’re a member of the Army, Navy, Air Force, Marines, Coast Guard or National Oceanic and Atmospheric Administration** please submit your changes online through the SGLI Online Enrollment System (SOES).
+**If you’re a member of the Army, Navy, Air Force, Marines, Coast Guard, or National Oceanic and Atmospheric Administration,** please submit your changes online through the SGLI Online Enrollment System (SOES).
 To access SOES:

 <ol class="process" markdown="1">
   <li class="process-step list-one">